NuggMD

 With the calculations done, it's time to do the food prep.

 Remember that homemade edibles need more setup than most traditional dishes.
 With DIY edibles, this prep includes decarboxylation or decarbing the weed.
-This plant-heating process converts various cannabis compounds into the desired form, notably altering THCA into the psychoactive THC.
+This plant-heating process converts the various cannabis compounds into their activated form, notably altering THCA into the intoxicating THC.
 Without decarbing the cannabis, your edibles won’t have the desired effect.

-If you want to avoid doing so much prep and legwork, consider picking up an oil infuser.
+Another option to avoid all that prep of decarbing and infusing a butter or oil, consider picking up an oil infuser.

 Step 3: Find the Right Recipe